pudly/schmopera-hugo/content/articles/otsl.md

 New Works

-* 1: single mom at home with three kids during pandemic, virtual learning, chaotic, noisy, oh man I feel for her
+* On the Edge: single mom at home with three kids during pandemic, virtual learning, chaotic, noisy, oh man I feel for her
 * pretty awesome vocal demands, soprano heights and jazzy chest voice
 * when chaos exhausts itself, it gathers together into gorgeous ensemble singing with the whole family, reminding ourselves that we're all trying to hold together and we all miss our lives, and we're a family unit goddammit
-* 2. awesome fantastical history, blending Queen Elizabeth II and Prince Philip, and the Apollo 11 astronauts, all meeting before the 1969 moon landing
+* Moon Tea: awesome fantastical history, blending Queen Elizabeth II and Prince Philip, and the Apollo 11 astronauts, all meeting before the 1969 moon landing
 * costumes!
 60s fashion show
 * muddy text, not always clear what everyone's saying
+* The Tongue & The Lash: about a fascinating historical moment in Black/American history, from a debate in 1965 "between cultural giants James Baldwin and William F. Buckley, Jr. at which they argued the motion: Is the American dream at the expense of the American Negro?"